 The beautiful work from 1963 shown at the gallery is one of these Italian Earths.
 The rough material is mixed with glues and applied to hessian.
 The use of these modest materials is doubtless influenced by Arte Povera artists.

-In 1936, Matta discovered the work of Marcel Duchamp (1887-1968) especially Le Grand Verre.
+In 1936, the artist Roberto Matta discovered the work of Marcel Duchamp (1887-1968) especially Le Grand Verre.
 Mechanics in the manner of Duchamp made him realise that it “was possible to paint the process of change”.
 His search for a form that was constantly evolving comes from this revelation.
 This idea is applied to earth, a poor and rough material, it is transformed into pigment and reaches the status of a work of art.

 Matta also painted Earth paintings in Cuba in the early 1960s.
 “In Cuba where little by little, by the nature of the mud itself, of speaking, working there, with the gardener of the ‘Casa’, with workers, these paintings ‘in earth’ brought me to an iconography of retinal, oculist forms, where the hands, the legs are visible….this anthropomorphology returned, after having disappeared for many years.
 All the paintings that I made in this period ‘in earth’ were really ‘chronicles’.”